-Every construction site in Georgia that meets the conditions requiring coverage under the NPDES General Permit calls for implementation of an ES&PC Plan and associated NOI.
+Every construction site in Georgia meeting the conditions that require NPDES General Permit coverage calls for implementation of an ES&PC Plan.
 The ES&PC Plan is commonly referred to as a Stormwater Pollution Prevention Plan (SWPPP) in many other states around the country, but can have different names.
-Both, a signed statement by the projects Design Professional that a site visit was performed prior to the development with the ES&PC Plan must be on site at all times.
-If you prefer to keep a copy in your truck, make sure you have an additional approved copy that can stay on the job site.
+A signed statement by the projects registered Design Professional for each project, must be readily available on site that a site visit was performed prior to the development of the ES&PC Plan, as well as 7-days after the installation of the first (clearing) phase of BMPs on the ES&PC Plan must be readily available.
+If you prefer to keep a copy in your truck, make sure you have an additional most recent approved copy that can stay on the job site.
 Both compliance inspectors (Level 1A Fundamentals, blue card) and enforcement inspectors (Level 1B Advanced Fundamentals, red card), should be able to access the ES&PC plan during non-working hours, holidays, and rain days as well.
 Also, make sure you redline (adjust your plans) as stormwater presents different challenges not addressed by the current plan.
 For example, if you move a stockpile of dirt from one area of the site to another, make sure these changes are reflected on the plan.
-Use a red pen to show the new location of the stockpile, sign and date the plan to complete the update.
-Remember, any time you are making changes to the approved Best Management Practices (BMPs) that have a hydraulic capacity (ponds, inlets, etc.) only the Designer of Record can make those changes.
+Use a red pen to show the new location of the stockpile, sign and date the plan to complete Remember, any time you are making changes to approved Best Management Practices (BMPs) on the ES&PC Plan that have associated hydraulic components (ponds, inlets, etc.), only the Designer of Record can make those changes.
 The Designer of Record is the Level II Certified Design Professional (Tan Card) responsible for the original ES&PC Plan.